 The new Foreign Account Tax Compliance Act (FATCA) now makes it mandatory for US filers to make annual returns reporting income and separately details of non-US financial assets.

 There is a new form to go with this new law – known as “Form 8938” – which will require huge numbers of Americans in the UK to file annual reports with the IRS listing all savings and investments including pension plans.

-However, US taxpayers living outside of the US only need to complete this form if they hold more than $200,000 in such investments on the last day of the year or more than $400,000 within the tax year.
+However, US taxpayers living outside of the US only need to complete this form if they hold investments only within set limits on the last day of the year or more than an overall within the tax year.

-(The investment threshold is $50,000 for taxpayers living IN the US and different thresholds apply to couples who file joint Tax Returns.
+(The investment threshold is different for taxpayers living IN the US and different thresholds apply to couples who file joint Tax Returns.)